elixir-europe-training/Learning-Paths-Handbook/docs/chapters/chapter_04.md

 ## What is this step about?
-- ensures that the chosen areas of the LP are populated with a comprehensive range of topics needed for a complete and well-strutured LP
+- Ensures the selected AREAS are populated with a comprehensive range of TOPICS needed for a complete and well-structured Learning Path.
-- define the stages (level of knowledge and skills) the target audience is expected to have in the topics before engaging with the LP
+- Defines the STAGES (levels of knowledge and skills) the target audience is expected to have in each TOPIC before progressing through the Learning Path.
-- ensure that the topics and stages are designed to progressively build on existing knowledge while teaching new skills effectively
+- Confirms that TOPICS and STAGES are designed to build progressively on existing knowledge while introducing new skills effectively.

 ## What are TOPICS and STAGES?
 !!! info "TOPICS and STAGES are ..."

-    - topics refer to more granular subjects within area(s)
+    - TOPICS are the more granular subjects within each AREA.
-    - topics have no clearly defined borders between each other (EDAM)
+    - TOPICS may not have strict boundaries between one another (EDAM).
-    - stages form an evidence-based developmental trajectory of increasing cognitive complexity
+    - STAGES describe an evidence-based developmental trajectory of increasing cognitive complexity.

 ## Why do we need to identify TOPICS and STAGES?
 - to identify the content of each lesson and collection of lessons